Grate-Oracle-Lewot/GrateCrystal/README.md

 - A house on Route 22 where different characters appear, most of whom can be battled once per day
   - Monday: Koga, who now uses Fairy types instead of Poison
   - Tuesday: Officer Jenny; no battle, but she gives out 6 Rare Candies (or 6 PP Ups if you've beaten Red)
-  - Wednesday: Jessie and James
+  - Wednesday: Jessie and James, using the same party as their final story encounter
   - Thursday: A trainer version of Missingno., with three different variants for morning, day, and night
   - Friday: Giovanni, using Ground types plus Persian
   - Saturday: Karen, using Dark types; only appears at night